Video from school hall outside Uvalde massacre to be shown

 Burrows said his committee has interviewed more than 40 people behind closed doors over the last several weeks, including law enforcement who were at the scene.
 He has defended the committee talking with witnesses in private to elicit more candor about what happened.

 State police said last week that Uvalde County District Attorney Christina Busbee had objected to releasing the video.
-Busbee has not publicly addressed those claims and did not immediately respond to a message seeking comment left with her office Tuesday.
+Busbee has not publicly addressed those claims and not returned messages seeking comment.

-State and local officials have previously cited the prosecutor’s ongoing investigation as a reason they could not release information about the shooting, including body camera footage.

 But the video alone will not answer all the questions that remain, nearly two months later, about the law enforcement response.
 Among them are how schools police Chief Pete Arredondo came to the forefront of the massive law enforcement response involving numerous local, state and federal agencies.